History of Sioux Falls, South Dakota: Twentieth century

 With the opening of the John Morrell meat-packing plant in 1909, the establishment of an airbase and a military radio and communications training school in 1942, and the completion of the interstate highways in the early 1960s, Sioux Falls grew at a moderate but steady pace in the early and middle years of the 20th century.
 During this period, the city's economy was largely centered on the stockyards and the meat packing industry.
 Sioux Falls was home to one of the largest stockyards in the nation at the time, and the John Morrell plant was by far the largest employer in the city.

 Beginning in the late 20th century, Sioux Falls began growing at a considerably faster pace than during previous decades.
 The economy became more service-based, and word began to spread about the relatively low levels of unemployment and crime.
 Annexations of adjacent land in Minnehaha County became common.
 The first annexation of land south of 57th Street from Lincoln County was in 1969 for a municipal water tower.
 The next annexations from Lincoln County occurred in 1978 when a couple of new subdivisions were added.

 Several large shopping malls opened during the 1970s, and the retail and dining industry began to exert a growing influence on the city's economy.
 In 1981, Citibank transferred its credit card operations from New York to Sioux Falls to take advantage of recently relaxed state anti-usury laws.
-Several other financial companies also moved to Sioux Falls or expanded its existing business in the city, resulting in a large present-day banking and financial presence in the city.
+Several other financial companies also moved to Sioux Falls or expanded their existing business in the city, resulting in a large present-day banking and financial presence in the city.
 A third factor contributing to recent growth is the expansion of the local healthcare industry.
 The two largest hospitals in the city, Sanford Health and Avera Health, are also the two largest present-day employers in the city.